PebbleCat-Studios/WebVR-Chat/README.md

 <h1>How can I (you) help!</h1>

 <p>ㅤㅤYour feedback is key to the success of this!
 Also, just testing this is good enough for me.
-IF your an A-Frame developer, and you want to post a world on this, let me know at pebblecatstudios@gmail.com</p>
+IF your an A-Frame developer, and you want to post a world on this, let me know at E-Mail (pebblecatstudios@gmail.com) or Discord (PebbleCat) [Links Below].
+If you also know how to use Networked-aframe, you'd be a big help if you could help me with some stuff.</p>

 <h1>In Game Images</h1>